microsoft/vscode-docs/blogs/2020/12/03/chromebook-get-started.md

 ![Installing Python dependencies](install-python-deps.png)

 Python support in VS Code is provided through the [Microsoft Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension.
-To install the Python extension, from within VS Code, use the left Activity bar to open the Extensions view (`kb(workbench.view.extensions)`), then search for **Python** and install the extension provided by Microsoft:
+To install the Python extension, from within VS Code, use the left Activity bar to open the Extensions view (`kb(workbench.view.extensions)`), then search for "python" and install the extension provided by Microsoft:

 ![Installing the Python extension for VS Code](install-python-ext.png)

 At this point, you're ready to start developing with Python in VS Code!
 To learn more about using Python with VS Code, including running your code, using the integrated debugger, linting, etc., check out our documentation for [Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial).

-## Coming next: using remote development
+## Coming next: using Remote Development

 That's all for today!
 In this post, we looked at how to install VS Code on a Chromebook and how to get started with coding in JavaScript/Node.js and Python.